The weaning process is looming, you have that excited but anxious feeling, and the huge quantity of information out there is overwhelming. Panic not!

 During BLW you’re basically encouraging your baby to explore the types of food you eat for themselves (as long as it’s appropriate).
 You’re offering them a level of control over how much they want to eat and (to an extent) choice over what they eat.
 It can be messy, but it’s so much more fun for them.
 Learning their own full signs (as opposed to you spoon-feeding them until the food has gone) is an essential development milestone.
 And will help your baby avoid overeating as they grow.
 There’s a whole load of useful information on getting started in our How to wean a baby blog.

 Milestone 3.
 My baby ate kale.

-There’s no right answer for what you should begin with but you’ll no doubt have read books that say fruit and vegetables are your go-to here.
-We would highly recommend starting with the more bitter green vegetables first.
+There’s no right answer for what you should begin with.
+You’ll no doubt have read books that say fruit and vegetables are your go-to here.
+We would highly recommend starting with the more bitter green vegetables.
 Sounds harsh, what tiny person wouldn’t prefer something sweet after all.
 But once you go sweet it’s hard to go back.
 By offering the green vegetables first and then introducing other vegetables, you will probably find your baby will be more open to suggestion.